muzi-debugger/muzi-debugger/README.md

 - 👋 Hi, I’m Muzi
 - I'm a certified Java and AWS Developer Associate
-- 👀 I’m interested in Fullstack development
+- 👀 Looking to see cool tech solutions?
+This is the right place
-- 🌱 I’m currently learning REACT
+- 🌱 I’m interested in Fullstack development
 - ⚡ Fun fact: I'm an animal lover

 <!---